 Abbas Tashakkori, Professor and Department Chair; Ph.D., University of North Carolina.
 Research and evaluation methodology.

 Jon Young, Professor; Ph.D., Brigham Young University.
 Human cognition.

-The UNT Institute for Behavioral and Learning Differences serves as a resource for professionals, parents, schools and community and state agencies.
+The Institute for Behavioral and Learning Differences serves as a resource for professionals, parents, schools and community and state agencies.
 Much of the research focuses on understanding, developing and initiating strategies involving unique behavioral and learning characteristics.

 The Kristin Farmer Autism Center provides opportunities for research and intervention with individuals with autism.